KuaiYu715/Steps-Counts-Analysis/README.md

 # 2022-DATA3406-CC05-Group1
 # Project title

-Short description about the project.
+(Short description about the project.)

-## Driving question
+## What are the trends in my week to week data?

 Outline the driving question behind the project.